AirborneKiwi/colormap_geo_plotter/README.md

     -a <yourtitle>, --title_axis <yourtitle>
         Default "Please add a title to the colorbar!".
 The title for the colorbar.

+    -T <yourtitle>, --figure_title <yourtitle>
+        Optional.
+The title of the whole figure

     -t <yourtitle>, --title <yourtitle>
         Optional.
-The title of the whole figure.
+The title or titles for each subplot/axis.
+Can be a semicolon-separated list of titles:
+          "Axis title 0;Axis title 1"

     --cmap <yourcmap>
         Default "RdYlGn".
 The matplotlib colormap of your choice.